lambadreddine/LamBadr.Portfolio/README.md

 ### Conference Papers

-- Conference on Mechanical Sciences, December 10–11, 2025
+- Conference on Mechanical Sciences (2025)
-- Conference on Environmental Sciences and Sustainability (CESS’25)
+- Conference on Environmental Sciences and Sustainability (CESS’25) (2025)

 ## 🛠️ Key Skills